-Despite the most crippling financial crisis in modern Irish history having begun a decade ago, Ireland is now well on the road to recovery.
+Despite the most crippling financial crisis in modern Irish history having begun a decade ago, Ireland is now well on the road to recovery and there is plenty of work in Ireland for foreigners and those returning home.
 In fact, some would argue that the country has now moved past the recovery stage and is prospering again.
 This page will help you identify your opportunities for finding work in Ireland within this recovering, or prosperous, economy.

-With Irish GDP projected to grow by 3.5% in 2018 and an average growth total of 2.5% projected from 2020-2024, the country looks set to be the fastest growing country in the Eurozone area until 2024.
+With Irish GDP projected to grow by around 2.5% from 2020 to 2024, the Irish economy looks set to be the fastest growing in the Eurozone until 2024.
 Unemployment levels are likely to continue to fall as the number of job opportunities across almost all sectors increases.
 If you are moving to Ireland for work, this should be music to your ears.

-Although it may not be possible to find your ideal or dream job right away, if you stay active on Linkedin, job websites like Recruit Ireland, Indeed, Monster.ie and Jobs.ie, and even local newspapers and Facebook groups, then you will increase your chances of finding an employment opportunity that best meets your needs.
+Although it may not be possible to find your dream job or to work in Dublin right away, if you stay active on Linkedin, job websites like Recruit Ireland, Indeed, Monster.ie and Jobs.ie, and even local newspapers and Facebook groups, then you will increase your chances of finding an employment opportunity that best meets your needs.

 However, in the interim, you will need to pay rent, sign up for a phone plan, pay your bills (internet, gas and electricity), as well as other miscellaneous costs that come from moving or returning to a new country.
-This consideration may be particularly acute if you arrive with a family.
+This consideration may be particularly acute if you arrive with a family or want to work in Dublin.
 If you want to make sure you can do all that without depleting your savings, then you need an income, so be flexible and don’t be afraid to take a short-term position that you may not love while your search for the perfect job continues.

 Failing to prepare is preparing to fail

-If you want to make sure that your job search in Ireland is as fruitful as possible, you need to prepare thoroughly in advance of your arrival and continue in the same way upon landing.
+There is lots of work in Ireland for foreigners, newcomers and returning Irish emigrants but you need to prepare thoroughly in advance of your arrival and continue in the same way upon landing.
 This means making sure that your CV is suitable for Irish employers and that your cover letters are as tailored and detailed as possible.